 - Must be on track to complete 30 undergrad or 15 grad SAIC credits by the end of spring 2014 semester

 - Grant money is valid only for travel and must be used by January 31, 2015

 - Previous grant recipients are not eligible

 Application Process: Applications are accepted online.

-Scholarship Application Deadline: March, 2013.
-Date TBA.
+Scholarship Application Deadline: April 8, 2014.
+Drawing to be held April 9 (tentative).
 Only one entry per student.

 After Application: Celebration and lottery drawing will happen in March.
 All students are encouraged to come celebrate.
 Your presence is not required to win a $1,500 Odyssey Travel Grant; however, there will be "Surprise Awards" that require you to be present to win.
 Plus we guarantee that it is far more exciting to win a grant when doing so in front of hundreds of cheering friends and students!

 World Less Traveled Grants

 Marion Parry, a friend of SAIC, has endowed a travel and research grant named The World Less Traveled to provide funds for thesis research, conference attendance, travel for exhibitions, and self-initiated study trips (not SAIC Study Trips) available to both undergraduate and graduate students.
 The Office of the Deans and Division Chairs is pleased to announce that this fund will be made available during both the fall and spring semesters of each year for use in the subsequent semester.
 Grants are awarded with a maximum amount of $1,500.